mahdafr/19w_cs5361-labs/README.md

 - `decision_tree.py` which is the  provided script to modify for building a decision tree classification model
 - `regression_tree.py` which is the provided script to modify for building a decision tree regression model
 ### To Run
+1. Modify the `dir` variable in the `regression_tree.py` program to direct the path to your solar particle dataset.
-Compile the `decision_tree.py` program or the `regression_tree.py` program, or both to your preference.
+2. Compile the `decision_tree.py` program or the `regression_tree.py` program, or both to your preference.
 ### Datasets
 The dataset used for this program is provided by the instructor on the course webpage.
 ### Results